ibbles/LearningUnreal/Modeling Mode.md

 ## Lattice

-Place a 3D lattice over the model and deforming the lattice will distance weight blend nearby vertices.
+Place a 3D lattice over the model and deforming the lattice by selecting and dragging the control points at the lattice corners will distance weight blend nearby vertices.
+Can have different Interpolation T...
+(Type?) to control the weighting function, i.e. how vertices progressively farther and farther away from the control point is affected when the control point is transformed.
+- Linear: Gives straight lines between control points.
+- Cubic: Gives curves between control points.

 # Transform